 Have you ever spent a lot of time and energy setting up a job for a client, making sure the structure and planning is perfect, assigning all of the correct team members, raising the quote and sending it off, getting that tremendous feeling of accomplishment only to immediately remember you have to do it all again… five more times?

 It can be an arduous task to set up a similar job from scratch when it may be following a very similar formula to the one you have just created.
-So, why not set up a template of that job that you can use in the future and make job creation a snap!
+After all, Streamtime is all about running smoothly.
+So, why not set up a job plan template of that project that you can use in the future and make job creation a snap!

-Problem: I want an easy way of creating jobs which pertain to a relatively set formula on each occasion.
+Problem: I want an easy way of project planning which pertain to a relatively set formula on each occasion.

-Hack: Create template jobs for duplicating.
+Hack: Create job templates for duplicating.
 Use label ‘template’.

 There are a couple of options you will have when you are creating a template job:

 - Use an existing job.
-You can create a template from a job you have already setup for a particular client that you think has the correct structure and information that you need for your template.
+You can create a template from a job you have already setup for a particular client that you think has the correct structure, job requirements and information that you need for your template.

-- Create a new job.
-You can also just create the template job from scratch with a formula you use frequently.
+- Create a new job plan.
+You can also just create the template job from scratch with a project management plan and phases you use frequently.

 Solution: User can easily re-create a job based on a templated version, saving time and room for error in building the job.

 The first thing you will want to do when creating the job plan is to make sure you have ‘template’ in the job name field.
 This will allow you to easily search for this job in your jobs list.
 Once this is done, it’s also a good idea to add ‘template’ as a label to the job.
 This way you can create a custom Favourite by using the job label filter in the jobs list to see all your templates in once place.